 “A mistake.”
-She had opened her mouth to say more when he lowered his face, touched his lips to the tender skin under her ear.
+She had opened her mouth to say more when he lowered his face and touched his lips to the tender skin under her ear.

-“Is this a mistake?” he asked kissing her.
+“Is this a mistake?” he asked, kissing her.
 “Or this?”
 His teeth raked her gently where her shoulder met her neck.

-He was doing it again and, just like before, she was unable to refuse him.
-It was like Superman and kryptonite—except it felt pretty good.
+He was doing it again, and just like before, she was unable to refuse him.
+It was like Superman and kryptonite—except it felt good.
 Olivia bit her lips to keep from making noise.
 His hands were on the wall next to her face and she wanted them on her, bruising her, touching her, branding her.
 Just thinking about them made her shiver with need.
-She clenched her own into fists to keep from touching him.
+She clenched her hands into fists to keep from touching him.
 She was afraid of what would happen if she did.

-He was kissing her then, his tongue sweeping into her mouth, touching hers, making her forget.
+He was still kissing her, his tongue sweeping into her mouth, touching hers, making her forget her desire to resist.
 His scent was in her nose and in her skin, surrounding her, soaking her in him.
 She swallowed and felt a few more of her reasons against him disappear.

 “Answer me.”

-She turned away from him trying to remember her reasons.
+She turned away from him, trying to remember her reasons.
 She caught sight of the trees outside and went immediately numb.
 “I am answering you.
 You’re just not listening to me.
 Try and hear what I’m saying.
 I’m leaving, Baphrem.
-I don’t belong here and I’ll be leaving soon.
+I don’t belong here, and I’ll be leaving soon.
 If we continue like this, we’re only going to hurt each other.”
-She was staring at him when she said it, without heat or anger and it seemed to finally get through to him.
+She was staring at him when she said it, without heat or anger, and it seemed to finally get through to him.

-He frowned then, his eyes darkened with something that she refused to see as pain.
+He frowned, his eyes darkened with something that she refused to see as pain.
 “You’re serious,” he said finally.

 She nodded.
 “Very.”